htcondor/htmap/docs/source/recipes/docker-image-cookbook.rst

      && conda install python=${PYTHON_VERSION} \
      && conda clean -y -all

-After this, you can install any other Python packages you need as in the preceeding sections.
+After this, you can install HTMap and any other Python packages you need as in the preceeding sections.

 Note that in this example we based the image on Ubuntu's base image and installed ``wget``, which we used to download the ``miniconda`` installer.
 Depending on your base image, you may need to use a different package manager (for example, ``yum``) or different command-line file download tool (for example, ``curl``).